data-edu/tidyLPA/README.md

 Example
 -------

 Here is a brief example using the built-in `pisaUSA15` dataset and variables for broad interest, enjoyment, and self-efficacy.
-See `?estimate_profiles_lpa` for more details.
+See `?estimate_profiles` for more details.

 ``` r
 library(tidyLPA)